mainasilvia99-ops/stress-testing-portfolio/README.md

 # stress-testing-portfolio
 This project investigates how a multi-asset portfolio behaves under extreme market conditions using stress testing and Monte Carlo simulation.
+This model demonstrates how institutional investors evaluate portfolio resilience under extreme conditions and highlights the limitations of traditional risk metrics.

 Overview
 This project develops a financial risk analysis pipeline to evaluate how a multi-asset portfolio behaves under both normal and extreme market conditions.